algosup/2023-2024-project-3-virtual-processor-team-3/Documents/Management/Weekly Reports/WeeklyReport3.md

 ### <u> Introduction </u>

 Third week of the Virtual Processor project, for ALGOSUP.
-This week was ruled by a great progress made on the project, Functional Specification document is due next week so most of the work have to be done on the document, moreover, various other tasks have been done during the week, let's deal with that.
+This week was ruled by great progress made on the project.
+The Functional Specification document is due next week so most of the work has to be done on the document, moreover, various other tasks have been done during the week, so let's deal with that.

 ### <u> Ongoing Tasks</u>